Installation

 npx create-spec-up-t my-spec-up-t-website

-my-spec-up-t-website can be anything you want it to be (however, it is recommended to not use spaces or special characters in directory names).
+my-spec-up-t-website can be anything you want it to be, that will your chosen name (however, it is recommended to not use spaces or special characters in directory names).

 You can also omit the last part: